datacarpentry/spreadsheets-socialsci/episodes/02-common-mistakes.md

 Underscores (`_`) are a good alternative to spaces.
 Consider writing names in camel case (like this: ExampleFileName) to improve readability.
 Remember that abbreviations that make sense at the moment may not be so obvious in 6 months, but don't overdo it with names that are excessively long.
-Including the units in the field names avoids confusion and enables others to readily interpret your fields.
+Including the units in the field names avoids confusion and enables others to readily interpret your variable names.

 **Examples**